-CAUTION: Use only the Luer Adapter or the Universal Tubing Adapter to access the catheter with a wall suction unit, water seal drainage system, glass vacuum bottle or syringe per instructions below.
+CAUTION: Use only the Luer Adapter or Universal Tubing Adapter to access the catheter with a syringe, wall suction system, water seal drainage system, or evacuated bottle other than Aspira Evacuated Drainage Bottles per instructions below.

 NOTE: When using the Aspira Drainage Kit, follow the instructions for use supplied.